umee-network/umee/x/leverage/README.md

 The leverage module can define pairs of assets which are advantaged when one is used as collateral to borrow the other.

-They are defined in the form `[Asset A, Asset B, Special Collateral Weight]`.
+They are defined in the form `[Asset A, Asset B, Special Collateral Weight, Special Liquidation Threshold]`.
 In effect, this means that

 > When a user has collateral of `Asset A` and borrows `Asset B`, or vice versa, the `CollateralWeight` of both `Asset A` and `Asset B` are replaced by `Special Collateral Weight`.
+The `LiquidationThreshold` of the assets is also replaced by that of the special pair.

 #### Special Asset Pair Examples

 > Consider a scenario where assets `A,B,C,D` all have collateral weight `0.75`.
 There is also a special asset pair `[A,B,0.9]` which privileges borrows between those two assets.
+> (Note: Liquidation threshold has been omitted from the special pair in this example.)
 >
 > A user with `Collateral: $10A, Borrowed: $7A` is unaffected by any special asset pairs.
 The maximum `A` it could borrow is `$7.50`
 >